Same-sex marriage: Contemporary

 Michael McConnell and Jack Baker are the first same sex couple in modern recorded history known to obtain a marriage license, have their marriage solemnized, which occurred on September 3, 1971, in Minnesota, and have it legally recognized by any form of government.
 Historians variously trace the beginning of the modern movement in support of same-sex marriage to anywhere from around the 1980s to the 1990s.
 During the 1980s in the United States, the AIDS epidemic led to increased attention on the legal aspects of same-sex relationships.
 Andrew Sullivan made the first case for same sex marriage in a major American journal in 1989, published in The New Republic.

 In 1989, Denmark became the first country to legally recognize a relationship for same-sex couples, establishing registered partnerships, which gave those in same-sex relationships "most rights of married heterosexuals, but not the right to adopt or obtain joint custody of a child".
 In 2001, the continental Netherlands became the first country to broaden marriage laws to include same-sex couples.
 Since then, same-sex marriage has been established by law in 38 other countries, including most of the Americas and Western Europe.
-Yet its spread has been uneven — South Africa is the only country in Africa to take the step; Taiwan and Thailand are the only ones in Asia.
+However, its spread has been uneven — South Africa is the only country in Africa to take the step; Taiwan and Thailand are the only ones in Asia.

+As of 2026, Bermuda is the first and only jurisdiction in the world that formally legalized same-sex marriage and where that legalization is now repealed.

 Timeline

-The summary table below lists in chronological order the sovereign states (the United Nations member states and Taiwan) that have legalized same-sex marriage.
+The summary table below lists the jurisdictions which have legalized same-sex marriage, in chronological order.
 As of 2025, 38 states have legalized in some capacity.

-Dates are when marriages between same-sex couples began to be officially certified, or when local laws were passed if marriages were already legal under higher authority.
+Dates are when marriages between same-sex couples began to be officially certified, or when local laws were passed if marriages were not already legal under higher authority.